julianperrott/Blog/blog/content/post/WarcraftBot.md

 ## Target aquisition

 When not in combat a player must select a target in the game either my clicking on it with the mouse or my using the tab key.
 Targeting using the Tab key doesn't always target the closest NPC, but the one closest to the centre line on the screen and this target must be in a narrow view cone in front of the player, roughly indicated by the yellow lines in the image below.
-Some targets are not close enough to the centre line and we need another mechanism to enable the bot to click on them.
-This limitation can be overcome by analysing a screenshot and looking for the red name plates of the NPCs, and using this to get an idea where to click on the screen to select one of them as your target.
+Some targets are not close enough to the view cone and we need another mechanism to enable the bot to target them.
+This limitation can be overcome by analysing a screenshot and looking for the red name plates of the NPCs (indicated by the white arrows in the image below), and using this to get an idea where to click on the screen to select one of them as your target.

 ![Targets](/post/img/wowbot_targets.jpg)